0xyieldstream/docs/vault.md

 ## The Yieldstream Vault

-The Yieldstream vault is the cornerstone of the protocol, built on the ERC-4626 standard to align with the latest DeFi innovations.
+The Yieldstream vault is the epicenter of the protocol, built on the ERC-4626 standard to align with the latest DeFi innovations.
 This adherence to industry standards ensures flexibility, interoperability, and scalability, making Yieldstream a standout solution in the yield aggregation space.

 ## Core Design Principles